bop-langs/rubybop/README.md

 - Ruby's signal handlers are not installed as they are needed for the bop library.
 - Functions to change the process group id of ruby processes.
 Again, these need to stay the same for library.

 In addition, all ruby code that was executed with the GVL is now forced to use the GVL.
-The __only__ exception to this rule is IO, since Ruby is too slow if IO requires locks.
+The __only__ exception to this rule is IO, since Ruby is too slow if IO requires the GVL.
+If a script attempts to enter a parallel region with multiple threads running, an `ThreadError` is thrown.

 Any issues installing should be reported here.